antvis/G6/docs/manual/middle/elements/shape/transform.en.md

 #### Example

-The following code registers a custom node with a transfromed rect with: translation with vector `(100, 50)`, rotating with angle `Math.PI / 4`, maginifying 2 times on x-axis and 0.5 times on y-axis:
+The following code registers a custom node with a transfromed rect with: translation with vector `(100, 50)`, rotating with angle `Math.PI / 4`, magnifying 2 times on x-axis and 0.5 times on y-axis:

 ```javascript
 import { transform, mat3 } from '@antv/matrix-util';